Guy de Maupassant: Biography

 The decade from 1880 to 1891 was the most fertile period of Maupassant's life.
 Made famous by his first short story, he worked methodically and produced two or sometimes four volumes annually.
 His talent and practical business sense made him wealthy.

 In 1881 he published his first volume of short stories under the title of La Maison Tellier; it reached its twelfth edition within two years.
 In 1883 he finished his first novel, Une Vie (translated into English as A Woman's Life), 25,000 copies of which were sold in less than a year.

+"Bed 29", published in 1884, is a social and political satirical collection of some of his best short stories, including the titular story which is shocking and scandalous, even by modern standards.

+His editor, Victor Havard, commissioned him to write more stories, and Maupassant continued to produce them efficiently and frequently.
 His second novel, Bel-Ami, which came out in 1885, had thirty-seven printings in four months.

-His editor, Havard, commissioned him to write more stories, and Maupassant continued to produce them efficiently and frequently.
-At this time he wrote what many consider his greatest novel, Pierre et Jean (1888).
+Then, he wrote what many consider his greatest novel, Pierre et Jean (1888).

 With a natural aversion to society, he loved retirement, solitude, and meditation.
 He traveled extensively in Algeria, Italy, England, Brittany, Sicily, and the Auvergne, and from each voyage brought back a new volume.
 He cruised on his private yacht Bel-Ami, named after his novel.
-This life did not prevent him from making friends among the literary celebrities of his day: Alexandre Dumas, fils had a paternal affection for him; at Aix-les-Bains he met Hippolyte Taine (1828-1893) and became devoted to the philosopher-historian.
+This life did not prevent him from making friends among the literary celebrities of his day: Alexandre Dumas, fils had a paternal affection for him; at Aix-les-Bains he met Hippolyte Taine (1828–1893) and became devoted to the philosopher-historian.

 Flaubert continued to act as his literary godfather.
 His friendship with the Goncourts was of short duration; his frank and practical nature reacted against the ambiance of gossip, scandal, duplicity, and invidious criticism that the two brothers had created around them in the guise of an 18th-century style salon.